 Storage is specifically arranged for the data to be represented as a graph, with provisions made for housing edges and vertices.

 Storage is tweaked for graph transversal without making use of an index when following edges.

 The storage format is arranged so queries leverage proximity data beginning from a single or multiple root nodes, as opposed to global queries.

 A data model that is flexible for certain solutions: without having the need to declare data for edges or vertices, instead of a table-oriented model of database.

 Has an integrated API along with entry points for further algorithms of graph theory.

 ONgDB is an example of a scalable and reliable graph database kept free and open by the Graph Foundation.
-It is a native graph database, and supports the now open graph query language called Geequel.
+It is a native implementation that avoids using indexes for traversal, and supports the now open graph query language called Geequel.

-Currently, ONgDB is a widely used graph database globally, with years of production and thousands of deployments in startups to Fortune 500 companies.
+Currently, ONgDB is growing in popularity and used globally, with years of production and thousands of deployments in startups to Fortune 500 companies.

 Reasons why ONgDB is so popular is due to its:

 Strength: all transactions being made are completely ACID